create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 ### SFBool [out] **isActive**

-Have we had a network update recently?.
+Confirm whether there has been a recent network update.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFString [in, out] **address** "localhost"

-Multicast network address, or else "localhost" example: 224.2.181.145.
+Multicast network *address*, or else 'localhost'.
+Example: 224.2.181.145.

 ### SFVec3f [in, out] **antennaLocation** 0 0 0 <small>(-∞,∞)</small>